12 Key Components That All High Performance Company Cultures Have

 Employees no longer prioritize remaining in the single task until retirement, and rather, they are more likely to select the business that occupies them and aligns with their passion and values.
 Cue organizational culture and employee involvement.

-Employee involvement is the direct result of a strong organization culture.
+Employee involvement is the direct result of a strong organizational culture.
 It relates to how employees think about their society and their jobs.
 The stronger the corporation’s culture, the greater employees realize what is required of them and what they’re working toward.

 High-performance cultures are encouraging, confident, and active.